Master of Arts in Ministry

 - It encourages interaction with other students who offer ministry experiences to learn from

-The M.A. program faculty are qualified instructors with a wealth of knowledge and experience in ministry.
+The Graduate School faculty are qualified instructors with a wealth of knowledge and experience in ministry.
 You will be encouraged and challenged as you sit under these example servants.

 Some of the M.A. instructors include:

 President of Appalachian Bible College

 - Dr. Daniel Davey